 John Swaim, former professor of Education at Otterbein, founded the Collegiate Middle Level Association in 1989.
 The aim of CMLA is to engage teacher candidates in professional development activities related to young adolescent development and middle grades teaching.
 There are now a number of CMLA chapters at colleges and universities throughout the country.
 For more information about this organization contact: Diane Ross, OCMLA Advisor.

 Otterbein Student Education Association (OSEA)

 OSEA is a professional development organization for all education students attending Otterbein University.
-Affiliated with Ohio Student Education Association, students involved in OSEA have opportunities to develop and implement workshops focused on the betterment of Ohio’s school children; some examples are: classroom management, resume writing, interviewing tips, and classroom technology resources.
+Students involved in OSEA have opportunities to develop and implement workshops focused on the betterment of Ohio’s school children; some examples are: classroom management, resume writing, interviewing tips, and classroom technology resources.
 OSEA members also have the opportunity to engage in professional activities with Otterbein professors as well as teachers and administrators from local school districts.
-OSEA has brought nationally and state renowned speakers to campus.
+OSEA has brought nationally and state renowned speakers to campus and organizes registration to professional development conferences.
 Any of these activities are open to all education majors.
-OSEA is also responsible for hosting the yearly education department initiation for those students who accepted into the Department of Education at Otterbein University.
+OSEA is also responsible for hosting the yearly education department induction for those students who are accepted into the Department of Education at Otterbein University.
 For more information, contact the OSEA advisor, Carrie Scheckelhoff, or visit us on Facebook.